ldynia/archcolider/4.ADRs/003 Tracing and Monitoring Sytem.md

 We'd like to use a system that helps us get the full picture of correlated business events, connected services and amount of consumed resources.

 ## Alternatives

-### Datadog
+### DataDog

 DataDog is a monitoring service for cloud-scale applications it allows for monitoring of servers, databases, tools, and services, through a SaaS-based platform.
 DataDog platform allows to visualize metrics data on a dashboard, and provides alerting.
 Solution can be integrated with Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform, Red Hat OpenShift etc… Cost of DataDog as a monitoring solution is **$15 USD per month**

 ### Graphana

 Grafana is an open source solution for running data analytics, pulling up metrics that make sense of the massive amount of data & to monitor your apps with the help of cool customizable dashboards.
 Grafana connects with every possible databases such as Graphite, Prometheus, Influx DB, ElasticSearch, MySQL, PostgreSQL etc. Solution is free of charges.

 ### ELK Stack

 "ELK" is the acronym for three open source projects: Elasticsearch, Logstash, and Kibana.
 Elasticsearch is a search and analytics engine.
-It allows to agregate logs, search on it and visualize it.
+It allows to aggregate logs, search on it and visualize it.
 Because it is open source project there are no financial costs associated with buying the stack.

 **Amazon CloudWatch**

 Amazon CloudWatch is AWS alerting tool for sending notification base on the severity levels of inspected matrix.
 Approximate cost is $0.30 USD for first 10,000 metrics.

 ## Decision

 Even thought ELK stack or Graphana are the cheapest option for FoodFarmacy to go with, we decided to choose DataDog, because it requires minimal integration without maintenance -contrarry to ELK Stack or Graphana.
 The convenience of all-in-one alerting and monitoring tool for $15 USD per month is just too difficult to argue with.
-Finally, choosing op0en source soluion we would have to appoint 0.2-0.5 time of a developer / administrator to take care of the monitoring.
+Finally, choosing open source solution we would have to appoint 0.2-0.5 time of a developer / administrator to take care of the monitoring.

 ## Consequences